elainewyq/Click_Through_Rate_Prediction_Taobao/README.md

 Click Through Rate Prediction using Taobao Dataset

 ## Objectives
 Online advertising is dominant in marketing in this digital world.
 Click through rate is the ratio of clicks on a specific ad to the total number of views, which is a very important metric to evaluate ad performance.
-The objective of the project is to predict the probability of a user to click the displayed ad when the user is visiting a page.
+The objective of the project is to predict the probability of whether an user will click the displayed ad when the user is visiting a page.

 ## Data Source
 The data is from the website of Taobao for 8 days of ad impression / click logs.
 The ad impression/click logs for 1.1 million users is from 2017-05-05 16:00:00 to 2017-05-13 15:59:46, involving 0.8 million ads.
-User behavior logs dataset covers all the involved 1.1 million users' behavior history for 22 days, and includes 723 million entries in total.
+User behavior logs dataset covers all the involved 1.1 million users' behavior history for the 22 days prior to 2017-5-13, and includes 723 million entries in total.
 Link to data https://tianchi.aliyun.com/dataset/dataDetail?dataId=56

 ### Data Schema